Dreaming Discoveries

 Background

-The Dreaming Collection arose from a desire to mitigate a perceived loss of Australian identity arising from the globalisation of haiku.
-While still serving that purpose [see Homogenous Haiku] it has matured to be a vehicle for encouraging, sharing and honouring Australian haiku.
+The Dreaming Collection arose from a desire to mitigate perceived loss of local identity arising from the globalisation of haiku. [see Homogenous Haiku] While still serving that purpose the Collection has shown potential as a vehicle for discovering and studying aesthetics and techniques applicable to Australian haiku.

 An Australian Seasoning